 Well, Well, Well

-Aquifers a body of permeable rock which can contain or transmit groundwater.
+Aquifers are a body of permeable rock which contain and transmit groundwater.
 They are often connected to subsurface water flows and affect the water table.
-Human beings use water resources faster than they can be replenished, for example, like what is happening happening to the Ogallala Aquifer.
+Human beings use water resources faster than they can be replenished, like what is happening to the Ogallala Aquifer.

 Your Relationship to Water